 The course will introduce students to the defining ethical issues that lawyers and the legal community face in various practice settings.
-Topics will include access to justice; issues in the attorney-client relationship, such as competence, confidentiality, and conflict of interest; and ethics in particular context, such as criminal practice, government, and corporate law sources of law using traditional and computer-assisted research techniques, including Lexis, Westlaw, and the Internet.
+Topics will include access to justice; issues in the attorney-client relationship, such as competence, confidentiality, and conflict of interest; and ethics in particular context, such as criminal practice, government, and corporate law.

+Students will locate and identify primary and secondary sources of law using traditional and computer-assisted research techniques, including Lexis, Westlaw, and the Internet.
 Students will use the databases to formulate searches, retrieve and display documents, and validate findings.